-A foolproof homemade cauliflower pizza recipe comes handy when you’re trying to stay healthy and fit.
+A foolproof homemade cauliflower pizza recipe comes in handy when you’re trying to stay healthy and fit.
 It gives you your pizza fix, without having to take in all the calories, carbs, and extra sugar found in regular delivery pizza.
 Even if you add traditional toppings like cheese and pepperoni, a cauliflower pizza is still relatively healthy.
 Keep reading and learn how to make cauliflower pizza from scratch!

 Cauliflower Pizza Recipe: Tips and Trivia